Kidsongs: Home videos

-Twenty-five Kidsongs "Music Video Stories" were released between 1985 and 1998, encompassing more than 200 public domain, covered, and original songs, and featuring a variety of topics that of interest to kids: animals, birthdays, the zoo, sports, summer camp, fantasy, vehicles and general silliness.
+Twenty-five Kidsongs "Music Video Stories" were released between 1985 and 1998, encompassing more than 200 public domain, covered, and original songs, and featuring a variety of topics of interest to kids: animals, birthdays, the zoo, sports, summer camp, fantasy, vehicles and general silliness.
 14 have been certified platinum by the RIAA, with 5 of them having sold more than 2 million copies.
 As of now, the videos have sold over 19.5 million copies.